Persistent Local Systems: Constructible Maps

-such that $h (0, \bullet) = p$.
+such that $U$ is an open neighborhood of $p$ and $h (0, \bullet) = p$.
 Here $\Rspace^d$ is interpreted as a filtered space with just one step and~$\bullet$ is the cone point of $C(L)$.
 We call $h$ a \emph{local parameterization} of the stratified space.
-Each connected component of $X_i - X_{i-1}$ is an \define{$i$-stratum}. \end{defn}
+Each path-connected component of $X_d - X_{d-1}$ is a \define{$d$-stratum}.
+It will be convenient to write a stratified space as a tuple $(X, \Sstrat)$ where~$\Sstrat$ is its set of strata. \end{defn}